Hammam ibn Munabbih

 Hammam ibn Munabbih (همام ابن منبه) was an Islamic scholar, from among the Tabi‘in and one of the narrators of hadith.

 Biography

+Family

-He was the son of Munabbih ibn Kamil, and Wahb ibn Munabbih was his brother.
-His main student was Ma'mar ibn Rashid who transmitted Hammad's material to ʽAbd al-Razzaq al-Sanʽani and Abdullah b. al-Mubarak among others.
+Hammam was the son of Munabbih ibn Kamil and brother of Wahb ibn Munabbih.

+Students

+According to the Siyar A'lam al-Nubala' of Al-Dhahabi, Hammam would teach one of his main students, Ma'mar ibn Rashid, about the traditions of Abu Hurayra in Medina.
+Subsequently, Ma'mar travelled to and lived out the rest of his life in Sanaa.
+Later, Mam'ar's traditions were transmitted to ʽAbd al-Razzaq al-Sanʽani, Abdullah b. al-Mubarak, and others.

+Death

 There is disagreement among scholars on the date of Hammam's death.
 Two conflicting clusters of dates exist for Hummam's death in biographical dictionaries.
 The first cluster being 101 or 102AH/719-720, the second being 131 or 132AH/749-750.
+The more common death date in the sources is 749/750, and Harald Motzki has proposed that the alternative date may have been a product of a copying error.